Raid Boss Overview – Tapu Bulu

 Best Weather: Cloudy Weather

-- Fairy-type
+- Fairy-type Pokémon are boosted

-- Fairy-type moves
+- Fairy-type moves deal more damage

-What Changes in Cloudy Weather
+What Changes in Cloudy Weather?

-- Tapu Bulu becomes:
+- Tapu Bulu has higher CP in raids

 Catch CP Boost